step-/find-n-run/usr/share/doc/findnrun/plugin-debugging.md

     currently none
 ```

-To run findnrun in debugging mode use: `DEBUG=<level> findnrun`.
+Use `FNRDEBUG=<level> findnrun` to run findnrun in debugging mode.
 Levels 1-9 enable increasingly verbose debugging messages to the standard error stream.
 Level 10 dumps the gtkdialog definition to the standard output stream and exits.